Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

 Austin Reaves Insights vs. the Warriors

-- Reaves' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Reaves is responsible for taking 6.7% of his team's field goal attempts this season with 7.7 per game.

+- Reaves is averaging 3.4 three-point field goal attempts per game this season, which is 8.4% of his team's attempts from beyond the arc.

-- Conceding 117.1 points per game, the Warriors are the 21st-ranked squad in the league on defense.
+- Defensively, the Warriors are ranked 21st in the league, conceding 117.1 points per contest.

-- Allowing 43.3 rebounds per contest, the Warriors are the 15th-ranked team in the NBA.
+- On the glass, the Warriors have conceded 43.3 rebounds per game, which puts them 15th in the league.

-- The Warriors give up 25.7 assists per contest, 15th-ranked in the league.
+- The Warriors give up 25.7 assists per game, 15th-ranked in the NBA.

 Austin Reaves vs. the Warriors